 I make occasional appearances on local and national television-news broadcasts, radio shows and tech podcasts.
 I speak with some regularity about journalism, technology and social media (and how the three intersect).

-I’m a nerd (in the sci-fi-fan and tech-enthusiast senses of the word).
-I love to merengue, make sushi and brew that perfect cup of café — Watch me rave about my favorite coffee maker (warning: f-bombs):
+I am a nerd in the sci-fi-fan and tech-enthusiast definitions of the word.
+My passions include my hawt wife, bicycling, merengue music and brewing a perfect cup of café — Watch me rave below about my favorite coffee maker (warning: f-bombs):

 Photo credit: Ben Garvin